 Dawn: Yeah.
-Well first of all, everyone eats emotionally to a certain degree.
+Well, first of all, everyone eats emotionally to a certain degree.
 It's part of how we are wired.
 As I mentioned earlier, you know, it helps relieve stress to ingest foods.
-It forces our body to go into a relaxation mode.
+It forces our body to go into relaxation mode.
 But when I look at emotional eating, people come to me and tell me their emotional eating at night or they eat compulsively or whatever it is.
 And we can kind of go through a three-step process to really figure out what's going on.
 One is we asked an important question.
 Is it really emotional eating?
-Because our hunger, our compulsion to eat can get out of whack if as I mentioned before, if we haven't been sleeping and if we have not been giving our body the nutrients it needs.
-And I see a lot of this from people who have been dieting for long time and who have been depriving their body.
+Because of our hunger, our compulsion to eat can get out of whack if as I mentioned before, if we haven't been sleeping and if we have not been giving our body the nutrients it needs.
+And I see a lot of this from people who have been dieting for a long time and who have been depriving their bodies.
 Particularly people who have come off of, you know, there are still certain diet systems that deemphasize having healthy fat.
-And if they're kind of coming off the systems they can be nutritionally deprived and so their body is trying to desperately to get the nutrients it needs.
+And if they're kind of coming off the systems they can be nutritionally deprived and so their body is trying desperately to get the nutrients it needs.

 Host: I see.

 Dawn: And so it’s driving up hunger and it feels like compulsive eating.
 Also, if you're under a lot of stress again that affects your ability to digest food and extract nutrients.
 It can drive up your hunger.
 It can make you feel like you have to eat more food than you would normally think.
 So that’s going to be the first cut is to look at, is it really emotionally?
-Or is it one these other things going on, sleep, digestion, deprivation, just nutrient deprivation.
+Or is it one of these other things going on, sleep, digestion, deprivation, just nutrient deprivation?
 And then there is an emotional deprivation reaction that can cause compulsive eating as well.
-In this, you see this a lot of people been dieting off and on for a number of years where they been depriving themselves of pleasure foods.
+In this, you see this a lot of people been dieting off and on for several years where they been depriving themselves of pleasure foods.

 Dawn: Right?
-And so yes, you don't want to eat doughnuts five times a day all day every day, but if that’s something you really enjoy and you’re being depriving yourself of that for years and when you would have, you beat yourself up, you feel guilty, you’re a bad person and you fall off the wagon and get back this this whole emotional thing that goes on.
+And so yes, you don't want to eat doughnuts five times a day all day every day, but if that’s something you really enjoy and you’re being depriving yourself of that for years and when you would have, you beat yourself up, you feel guilty, you’re a bad person and you fall off the wagon and get back this whole emotional thing that goes on.
 That can lead to compulsive eating.